jasoncodes/jasoncodes.com/_posts/gup-git-rebase.markdown

 If one is using `git pull`, the rebasing can be accomplished by using `git pull --rebase` instead.
 This essentially changes `git pull` from doing `git fetch && git merge $TRACKING_BRANCH` to `git fetch && git rebase $TRACKING_BRANCH`.

-There's still the inconvenience of having to stash any uncommited changes before a rebase.
+There's still the inconvenience of having to stash any uncommitted changes before a rebase.
 If you don't, you'll get messages like "refusing to pull with rebase: your working tree is not up-to-date".
 This results in a fetch, stash, rebase, pop dance which gets tiring.
 I think we can do better.

 {% highlight bash %}
 function gup